ManuSquall/visualstudio-docs.fr-fr/docs/data-tools/how-to-add-validation-to-entity-classes.md

         End If
         ```

     For C# projects:

-    1. Because C# projects do not automatically generate the event handlers, you can use IntelliSense to create the partial `Update`*CLASSNAME* method.

-    2. Type `partial` and then a space to access the list of available partial methods.
+    Because C# projects do not automatically generate event handlers, you can use IntelliSense to create the partial `UpdateCLASSNAME` method.
+Type `partial` and then a space to access the list of available partial methods.
 Click the update method for the class you want to add validation for.
-The following code resembles code that is generated when you select an `Update`*CLASSNAME* partial method:
+The following code resembles the code that is generated when you select an `UpdateCLASSNAME` partial method:

     ```csharp
     partial void UpdateCLASSNAME(CLASSNAME instance)
     {
         if ((instance.COLUMNNAME == x) && (instance.COLUMNNAME = y))
         {
             string ErrorMessage = "Invalid data!";
             throw new System.Exception(ErrorMessage);
         }
     }
     ```

 ## <a name="see-also"></a>See Also
  [LINQ to SQL Tools in Visual Studio](../data-tools/linq-to-sql-tools-in-visual-studio2.md)